Shashank Vyas

-Shashank Vyas (born 30 November 1986) is an Indian actor and model known for playing Dr. Jagdish 'Jagya' Singh in Balika Vadhu, Captain Ravish Vashisht in Jaana Na Dil Se Door and Roop in Roop - Mard Ka Naya Swaroop.
+Shashank Vyas (born 30 November 1986) is an Indian actor known for playing Dr. Jagdish "Jagya" Singh in Balika Vadhu, Captain Ravish Vashisht in Jaana Na Dil Se Door and Roopendra "Roop" Singh Vaghela in Roop – Mard Ka Naya Swaroop.

 Early life

-Shashank Vyas was born on 30 November 1986 to Vikas and Geeta Vyas in a Pushkarna Brahman family in Ujjain, Madhya Pradesh.
+Shashank Vyas was born on 30 November 1986 to Vikas K. Vyas in Ujjain, Madhya Pradesh.
 He graduated from Maharaja Ranjit Singh College, Indore and started studying for MBA entrance exams.
 Later he pursued his acting career upon the encouragement of a friend.

 Career

-Vyas made his debut in 2010 with the role of Jagdish "Jagya" Singh in Colors TV's Balika Vadhu.
-In 2016, he played Captain Ravish Vashisht in Star Plus's Jaana Na Dil Se Door.
-From 2018 to 2019, he portrayed Roopendra "Roop" Singh Vaghela in Colors TV's Roop - Mard Ka Naya Swaroop.
+Debut and breakthrough (2010–2015)

+Vyas made his debut in 2010 with the role of Jagdish "Jagya" Singh opposite Pratyusha Banerjee in Colors TV's Balika Vadhu.
+Jagya's character was central to the show's narrative and underwent significant development throughout its run.
+Initially portrayed as a young boy with traditional values and a close bond with his family, Jagya's character evolved as he faced numerous challenges and dilemmas.
+His portrayal of Jagya earned him widespread recognition and popularity, including several awards and nominations.
+His onscreen chemistry with Pratyusha Banerjee, Sriti Jha and Sargun Mehta was much appreciated.
+He was paired opposite nine actress in the same show due to the show's ever-changing tracks and replacement of heroines.
+He left the show in 2015 after donning the role of Jagya for five years.
+He felt that his character had nothing new to offer and there was nothing left to explore.